UNIVERSITY OF CENTRAL FLORIDA – Orlando, FL

 4.7 Stars – Based on 7 User Reviews

 One of the fastest-growing tennis camps in the South, the Wilson Collegiate Tennis Camp at the University of Central Florida, offers two weeks of incredible tennis training.
-Under the guidance of Head Women’s Tennis Coach and former Collegiate #1 player in the nation, Bryan Koniecko, the camp features overnight, commuter, and full-day camper options.
+Under the guidance of Head Women’s Tennis Coach and former Collegiate #1 player in the nation, Bryan Koniecko, the camp features full-day and half-day camper options.

 Each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play, all in a fun and competitive environment.
 We break the campers into small instructional groups of similar age and ability, so each child is working in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.
 Beginners get a heavy dose of swing technique and fundamentals, while more advanced players focus on strategy, point building, percentage tennis, etc.